11 of the Best Day Trips from Avignon, France

 Even today, when you walk around, you get the vibe as if it was left there centuries ago.
 There are old stone houses and medieval aesthetics; everything feels natural and has been left untouched.

-At the top of the village, is also the main castle The ruins of Castillo de los Baux.
-This was once the villages main stronghold until it unfortunately got destroyed in the early 17th century.
+At the top of the village, is also the main castle, The ruins of Castillo de los Baux.
+This was once the village’s main stronghold until it was destroyed in the early 17th century.

 The museum inside is a fascinating dive into the castle’s medieval history and showcases one of France’s few functioning Siege engines.
 Plus, at the top, you get a wide panoramic shot across miles of the Provence landscapes, which is stunning.